 To address this, recent work such as Ground-V \cite{zong2025groundvteachingvlmsground} has taken a step forward by explicitly training VLMs to align natural language descriptions—including complex and compositional instructions—with pixel-level regions.
 Ground-V demonstrates improved grounding for instructions involving actions and scene context, but it primarily targets synthetic or simple compositional examples and lacks evaluation in socially grounded, real-world scenarios.

-As existing methods fail when regions are described using semantically rich or socially embedded concepts, there is a clear need for methods that extend VLMs toward reasoning-driven localization in complex real-world scenes.
-Our work fills this gap by focusing on social interaction regions in urban street scenes—an example of semantically complex region detection with real-world societal impact.
-By combining pairwise reasoning combined with spatial aggregation, and introducing the MINGLE dataset for detailed benchmarking, we contribute toward enabling robust detection of abstract, relational visual concepts that current models struggle to handle as well as to urban planing analysis, enabling the design of healthier, more inclusive cities.
+As existing methods fail when regions are described using semantically rich concepts, there is a clear need for methods that extend VLMs toward reasoning-driven localization in complex real-world scenes.
+Our work fills the gap by focusing on social interaction regions in urban scenes—an example of semantically complex region detection with real-world societal impact.
+By combining pairwise reasoning with spatial aggregation and introducing the MINGLE dataset, we contribute toward enabling robust detection of abstract, relational visual concepts that current models struggle to handle, as well as to urban planning analysis, enabling the design of healthier, more inclusive cities.